jonnonz1/nz-statute-book/acts/public/1971/gaming-duties-act-1971.md

     (a) means gambling by means of a gaming machine under the Gambling Act 2003; but (b) does not include casino gambling as defined in section 34 of that Act
   - **gaming machine** has the same meaning as in section 4(1) of the Gambling Act 2003
-  - **gaming machine operator** means—and, in relation to any return period and to the obligations and liabilities under sections 12D to 12F and section 12K of any person who was at any time during that period a gaming machine operator, includes any such person notwithstanding that the person may have ceased during or after that return period to be a gaming machine operator within the meaning of paragraph (a) or paragraph (b)
+  - **gaming machine operator** means—and, in relation to any return period and to the obligations and liabilities under sections 12D, 12E, and 12K of any person who was at any time during that period a gaming machine operator, includes any such person notwithstanding that the person may have ceased during or after that return period to be a gaming machine operator within the meaning of paragraph (a) or paragraph (b)
     (a) a corporate society licensed under the Gambling Act 2003 to conduct a dutiable game; and (b) any person who conducts, otherwise than pursuant to a licence issued under that Act, any dutiable game;—
   - **gaming machine profits** , in relation to any gaming machine operator and any return period, means an amount (not being less than zero) calculated in accordance with the following formula:a − bwhere—ais the total amount of all machine income of the gaming machine operator in respect of all dutiable games conducted by the gaming machine operator that are played during the return period; andbis the total amount of all prizes paid during the return period in respect of those dutiable games